chenleishen/football-predictor-frontend/README.md

 # Football Score Predictor (frontend)

-An app that predicts scores of football match
+An app that predicts scores of football match.
+This is the frontend of the app, wanna checkout the other half of the project?
+Go [here](https://github.com/gauravlath07/football-predictor)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ### Prerequisites